 Weighted average farm gate price of cotton lint in the province of Xinjiang, the most important province in terms of cotton production in China.
-The 2021 preliminary estimate is the price in 2020 multiplied by the 2021 average Producer Price Index for cotton (average based on quarterly price indices) from the National Bureau of Statistics of China.

-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China.
+Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press (2018 data is estimated using the Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China).